-One of the nice things about Kula is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.
+Kula is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
+Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.

-The education level of Kula citizens is very high relative to the national average among all cities (21.84%): 34.12% of adults in Kula have a bachelor's degree or even advanced degree.
+The population of Kula is very well educated relative to most cities and towns in the nation, where the average community has 21.84% of its adult population holding a 4-year degree or higher: 34.12% of adults in Kula have a bachelor's degree or even advanced degree.

 The per capita income in Kula in 2018 was $45,173, which is wealthy relative to Hawaii and the nation.
 This equates to an annual income of $180,692 for a family of four.
 However, Kula contains both very wealthy and poor people as well.